 - telephone numbers

 - insurance coverage

 As a convenience to you, we are happy to cooperate with you and your insurance company to help you receive the maximum benefits available under your policy.
-Please bring your dental benefits booklet and an insurance form to the office, so we can better answer your specific questions.
+Please bring your dental benefits booklet and an insurance card to the office, so we can better answer your specific questions.